 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal fantasy is a paperback edition that was published by Orchard Books on May 6, 2010 and has 116 pages.
+paranormal fantasy that was published by Orchard Books on May 6, 2010 and has 116 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Fire Within, Gruffen, Gauge
+Other books by this author which I have reviewed include The Fire Within, Gruffen, Gauge

 Third in The Dragons of Wayward Crescent series for middle-grade readers and revolving around the unusual Elizabeth Pennykettle, a potter, and her ten-year-old daughter, Lucy.